utsavraj/CISC-372-2019/Assignment 2&3/README.md

 #### In script A2, CountVectorizer is responsible for preprocessing.
 How can we add stop word removal by using this class?
 How can we change word-based n-gram to char-based ngram using this class?

-For CountVectorizer, we can pass the parameter:
+For `CountVectorizer`, we can pass the parameter:
-* stopword to add stop word removal eg. stop_words='english' for English
+* stopword to add stop word removal eg. `stop_words='english'` for English
-* analyzer to change word-based n-gram to char-based ngram eg. analyzer='char'
+* analyzer to change word-based n-gram to char-based ngram eg. `analyzer='char'`

 #### -------------------------------------------------------------